 Read our article on coffee intolerance to know the difference between allergy and intolerance.

-If you suspect you have a food allergy or intolerance, it is critical that you get it checked out as soon as possible.
+If you suspect you have a food allergy or intolerance, you must get it checked out as soon as possible.
 You could see an allergist or go to a lab to be tested.

-People who are allergic to coffee will have a reaction if they are exposed to the bean.
+People who are allergic to coffee will react if they are exposed to the bean.
 Symptoms may also be experienced by someone who is sensitive to or has an intolerance to caffeine or something else in coffee.
 It is critical to understand the distinction between these conditions.

 Doctors can assist people who suspect they have coffee allergies or sensitivities in finding a solution to their specific problems.